-Secondly and using service delivery experience Anglicare proposes that there is a need for more 'youth hubs' in Tasmania.
-Youth hubs offer an age-appropriate one-stop shop for young people needing various types of assistance, including Centrelink and health and education.
-They are safe places for young people to connect with others, develop healthy relationships with workers and peers, and engage in meaningful activities.

-Thirdly more mentoring programs linked to vocational pathways are also required (for example the XLR8 Mentoring program in Victoria).
-Benchmarks for safe and effective mentoring programs with young people involved in criiminal behaviours have been set by the Australian Youth Mentoring Network.
-These include the importance of effective planning and design, management and governance, evaluation, staff, screening and selection of mentors, orientation and training of mentors, matching mentors to young people, monitoring and support, and the closing of mentor relationships (AYMN 2009).
+From service delivery experience, there is a need for more 'youth hubs' in Tasmania.
+Youth hubs offer an age-appropriate one-stop shop for young people needing various types of assistance, including Centrelink, health and education, and are safe places for young people to connect with others, develop healthy relationships with workers and peers, and engage in meaningful activities.
+More mentoring programs linked to vocational pathways are also needed (for example the XLR8 Mentoring program in Victoria).
+Benchmarks for safe and effective mentoring programs with young people involved in criiminal behaviours have been set by the Australian Youth Mentoring Network, including the importance of effective planning and design, management and governance, evaluation, staff, screening and selection of mentors, orientation and training of mentors, matching mentors to young people, monitoring and support, and closing of mentor relationships (AYMN 2009).

-Lastly there is a need to develop and resource the provision of alternative education and training for young people at risk of or involved in youth justice.
+A third area in need of development and resourcing is the provision of alternative education and training for young people at risk of or involved in youth justice.
 In order to be able to learn, young people who have experienced trauma need safe and therapeutic school and training environments.
-As well as allowing healing to occur, structure, one-on-one support, and tailored activities enable the successful management of stress and hyperarousal.
-Baltara in Victoria is an example of a trauma-informed alternative school environment operating in a number of settings, including in secure detention.
-The 'Transforming Trauma Project' is a successful excample of a trauma-informed approach to the provision of education that is currently being piloted in a number of Tasmanian schools.
-From Anglicare's persepctive these programs should be expanded in Tasmania and embrace a younger age group and wider vocational otpions.
+As well as allowing healing to occur, young people need structure, one-on-one support, and tailored activities that enable successful management of stress and hyperarousal.
+Baltara1 in Victoria is an example of a trauma-informed alternative school environment operated in a number of settings, including in secure detention.
+The 'Transforming Trauma Project'2 is a successful excample of a trauma-informed approach to the provision of education that is currently being piloted in a number of Tasmanian schools.
+From Anglicare's persepctive these programs should be expanded in Tasmania, including for younger age groups, and towards wider vocational otpions.